KimHoward/Charisma-Predictor/README.md

 This project builds a multi-modal AI pipeline to estimate **Big Five personality traits** from **audio, video, and text**, and to map those traits to a **charismatic leadership score**.
 It was developed as part of an MSc AI group project at Maastricht University.

+> This GitHub contains only the video and fusion components of a multimodal leadership prediction system developed as part of a group project.

 🧠 This GitHub repository includes **only the parts I personally implemented**: the **video model**, the **fusion system**, and the **leadership scoring + visualization**.

 ---